alecsola/Sem3-Assignment/README.md

-# CI Demo
+# Continuous Integration Demo Starter

+Simple Java project containing a few unit tests.

-Simple example on how to setup a CI pipeline for building and testing a gradle project.
+This project is the starter for setting-up a CI pipeline for building and testing a gradle project.